andres-erbsen/dename-writeup/dename.md

 Freshness
 =========

-\label{freshness} The protocol as described guarantees that if a client looks up a profile, the mapping between a name and this profile must have been approved by all servers at some point in time.
+The protocol as described guarantees that if a client looks up a profile, the mapping between a name and this profile must have been approved by all servers at some point in time.
 However, nothing so far prevents this mapping from being superseded by a later